amazon-braket/amazon-braket-examples/README.md

 ---
 ## <a name="jobs">Amazon Braket Hybrid Jobs</a>
-This folder contains examples that illustrate the use of Amazon Braket Hybrid Jobs.
+This folder contains examples that illustrate the use of Amazon Braket Hybrid Jobs (Braket Jobs for short).

 * [**Getting started with Amazon Braket Hybrid Jobs**](examples/hybrid_jobs/0_Getting_started/Getting_started.ipynb)